Partnerships and Collaborations

 RIC Unity Center

 The Unity Center is the Rhode Island College multicultural center.
 Its mission is to promote the accessibility of educational services and the opportunity for excellence to all students through collaborative programming among its student affiliates, faculty, staff and the wider community.
 The Unity Center served as the first main hub for Learning for Life, providing an opportunity to reach out to students in one of the hearts of student activity on campus.
 The Unity Center provided space and a founding presence for L4L.
-Since this early partnership that began in 2012, the Unity Center and L4L have worked together on multiple initiatives to: create a student resource area to bring needed campus and community services to students in a comfortable, safe drop-in space; advance the Center’s textbook lending library; provide leadership development opportunities for students; and co-host national speakers for diversity and inclusion.
+Since this early partnership that began in 2012, the Unity Center and L4L have worked together on multiple initiatives to: create a student resource area to bring needed campus and community services to students in a comfortable, safe drop-in space; advance the Center’s textbook lending library; and provide leadership development opportunities for students.

 Preparatory Enrollment Program (PEP)